-After nearly 50 years of publication, we're bound to have published—in print or online—thousands of useful tips for guitarists.
+After over 50 years of publication, we're bound to have published—in print or online—thousands of useful tips for guitarists.

 This brief story collects only six of them!
 Still, we hope you'll get something out of this initial offering—happy in the knowledge that there's so much more coming down the pike in the near future.